 Because it is possible to construct a TM that enumerates all strings in such a language in some order.
 (But it will necessarily keep trying to enumerate strings forever.)
+Recap: Turing Machines (2)

-COMP2012/G52LACL anguages and ComputationLecture 18 - p.5/13 COMP2012/G52LACLanguages and ComputationLecture 18 - p.6/13 Decidable and Undecidable There are even languages that have no TM!
+COMP2012/G52LACLanguages and ComputationLecture 18 - p.3/13 COMP2012/G52LACLanguages and ComputationLecture 18 - p.6/13 COMP2012/G52LACLanguages and ComputationLecture 18 - p.9/13 The Language of a TM (2) If a particular TM M always stops, either in an accepting or a non-accepting state, then M decides L(M).
+Given that TMs model general purpose computers, it should not come as a surprise that they can loop.
+Consider e.g. input x; while (x<10); What may come as a surprise is that there are languages for which a TM necessarily cannot decide membership; i.e., will loop on some inputs.
+Decidable and Undecidable There are even languages that have no TM!
 The non-RE languages. - Decidable: a language or problem (encoded as a language) that is recursive. - Undecidable: a language or problem that is RE but not recursive, or non-RE.
 Example of non-RE language: The set of all Turing machines accepting exactly 3 words.
 (In fact, a simple cardinality argument shows that most languages are non-RE: there are "many more" languages than there are TMs.)
-Other Undecidable Problems - Whether two programs (computable functions) are equal - Whether a CFG is ambiguous - Whether two CFGs are equivalent - Rice's Theorem: Whether the language of a given TM has some particular non-trivial property.
-(Non-trivial: holds for some but not all languages.)
 Halting Problem Famous example of a RE language that is not recursive; i.e. an undecidable language.
 Informally: Can we write a program (TM) that takes the text of an arbitrary program and input to that program as input and decides whether the input program terminates on the given input or not?
 Formulated as a language: Is there a TM that decides the language of terminating programs/TMs?
 Proof sketch on whiteboard.